BhaweshPandey-03/TourMinder/README.md

 - Quick response on requests

 ## Design Decisions or Assumptions
-The development focused on creating an intuitive and secure platform that emphasizes community building among food enthusiasts.
-Assumptions include a high engagement rate based on quality content and user-friendly features.
+The development focused on creating an intuitive and secure platform that emphasizes supporting traveling community.
+Assumptions include a high engagement rate based on quality content and quick response and user-friendly features.

 # Navbar
 ![Screenshot 2024-04-19 162736](https://github.com/BhaweshPandey-03/TourMinder/assets/150121687/ca3bceb2-32de-46e0-8c80-afd70a16e021)